Silvyre/Loyalty-Commerce-Platform/documentation/README.md

 separate checkout of the repository in the `gh-pages` branch which was done in the last step of the setup process mentioned above.

+Here's a step-by-step:
+1. In `documentation`, commit and push changes to master.
+Use `npm run start` to review changes.
+1. In `documentation`, `npm run build` to build into `dist`.
+1. Change working directory to `dist`.
+Make sure you're on the `gh-pages` branch with `git branch`.
+1. In `dist`, commit and push changes to gh-pages.
+For text changes, only documentation.js should be changed.

+Typical commands will proceed as follows:

+         npm run start
+         git status
+         git add <filename>
+         git commit -m "<short message here>"
+         git push
+         npm run build
+         cd dist
+         git branch gh-pages
+         git checkout gh-pages
+         git status
+         git add <filename>
+         git commit -m "<short message here>"
+         git push
+         cd ..

 ## LCP API Reference

 When adding new API modules or subsections, be sure to update the following two files.